-Looking for unique Mexican cuisine in Chicago?
+Looking for unique Mexican food in Chicago?
 Head to Birrieria Zaragoza in Archer Heights!
-This humble restaurant might seem small due to its tucked-away feel and limited seating, but locals will assure you it packs a big punch!
+This Chicago restaurant might seem small due to its tucked-away feel and limited seating, but locals will assure you it packs a big punch!
 This hidden treasure has been honored with claims of “best tacos around,” and it’s no wonder why.
 All of the dishes feature tender, juicy birria (goat meat).
 In other words, it’s not the same-old ground beef or shredded chicken.
 And good news for travelers—Birrieria Zaragoza is just a hop, skip, and a jump from Midway Airport!

 The Book Cellar